-and the Destination table is Duplicate Cust.
+And the Destination table is Duplicate Cust.
 As you can see, it is an Empty table

 Move Data from SQL Server to another in Informatica

-Step 1: Create Source Definition
+Step 1: Create an Informatica Move Data from SQL Server to another Source Definition

-From the below screenshot you can observe that, we are selecting the Customers table from our SQL Tutorial database.
+From the below screenshot, you can observe that we are selecting the Customers table from our SQL Tutorial database.

-Step 2: Create Target Definition
+Step 2: Create an Informatica Move Data from SQL Server to another Target Definition

 Please navigate to Target Designer to define the Target.
 In this example, we are using the existing SQL table as our target definition.
 So, go to the Targets menu and select the Import from Database.. option as shown below.

-Step 3: Create Mapping to move data from one Database to another
+Step 3: Create Mapping to move data from one Database to another in Informatica

-Before we close the Mapping, Let us Save, and Validate the mapping by going to Mapping Menu bar, and select the Validate option.
+Let us Save, and Validate the mapping by going to Mapping Menu and select the Validate option.

 After we finish creating the Mapping, we have to create the workflow for it.
-Power Center Workflow manager provides two approaches to create workflow.
+Power Center Workflow manager provides two approaches to create a workflow.

-In this example we will create the Workflow manually.
+In this example, we will create the Workflow manually.
 To do so, Please navigate to Workflows Menu and select the Create option.

-This will create a Workflow for you
+It creates a Workflow for you

-Once we created the workflow, our next step is to create session task for our mapping.
+Once we created the Informatica Move Data from SQL Server to another workflow, our next step is to create a session task for our mapping.

 Step 4(a): Create Session to move data from one Database to another Database

-There are two types of sessions in informatica:
+There are two types of sessions:

-For this example we created a Non-reusable Session.
-In order to create Non-reusable Session, Please navigate to Tasks Menu and select the Create option as shown below.
+For this Informatica Move Data from SQL Server to another example, we created a Non-reusable Session.
+To create Non-reusable Session, Please navigate to Tasks Menu and select the Create option as shown below.

 Name it as s_move_data_from_sql_to_SQL.

-Please link the Start Task, and the Session Task.
+Please link the Start Task and the Session Task.

 Double click on the Session task will open the Edit Tasks window.
 Within Properties Tab, we have two common properties that we have to configure for the relational databases.

-$Source connection value: This property will store the relational source information in $Source variable.
+$Source connection value: This property will store the relational source information in the $Source variable.
 So, click on the Arrow we marked below, and select the SQL Tutorial as the source information.

-$Target connection value: This property will store the relational target information in $Target variable.
+$Target connection value: This property will store the relational target information in the $Target variable.
 So, click on the Arrow we marked below, and select the SQL Test target as the Target information.

-Within the mappings tab, we have to configure the Source, target Connections and some common properties.
+Within the mappings tab, we have to configure the Source, target Connections, and some common properties.
 First, let us configure the source connections by clicking on the SQ_Customers source present in the Sources folder.

-With in the Connections, click on the Arrow button beside the Relational type, and use the Connection variable that we created in our previous step i.e., $Source
+Within the Connections, click on the Arrow button beside the Relational type, and use the Connection variable that we created in our previous step, i.e., $Source

 Now, we have to configure the Target Connection.
 So, let us configure the target connection by clicking on the DuplicateCust present in the Targets folder.

-Once you select the Start Workflow option, Informatica PowerCenter Workflow monitor will be opened to monitor the workflow.
-From the below screenshot you can observe that, our workflow is executed without any errors.
+Once you select the Start Workflow option, the PowerCenter Workflow monitor opened to monitor the workflow.
+From the below screenshot, see our workflow executed without any errors.

-Let us open the SQL Server Management Studio to check whether we successfully transfer the data from source or not.
+Let us open the SQL Server Management Studio to check whether we successfully transfer the data from a source or not.